reema0814/mslearn-fabric/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 8: Analyze report using Fabric Copilot

-1. Click on Copilot button at the right of the screen
+1. Click on Copilot button at the right of the screen to open the copilot chat window.

    ![New dataflow.](./Images/Copilot-gettingstarted.png)